-We try to demystify some of the confusion that surrounds nutrition and make suggestions for a healthy, balanced diet.
+We try to demystify the confusion surrounding nutrition and make suggestions for a healthy diet.

 Fat is an essential part of our diet.
 We need fat for energy and good health, but the complication lies in the fact that there are ‘healthy’ fats and there are ‘unhealthy’ fats.
 So where can we find the healthy fats and where can we avoid the unhealthy fats?